zakky20/to-do-list-python-CLI/README.md

 cd where you download
-run `python to-do-list.py` in terminal
+run `python3 to-do-list.py` in terminal